Queer studies

-Queer studies, sexual diversity studies, or LGBTQ studies is the study of topics relating to sexual orientation and gender identity usually focusing on lesbian, gay, bisexual, transgender, gender dysphoric, asexual, aromantic, queer, questioning, and intersex people and cultures.
+Queer studies, sexual diversity studies, or LGBTQ studies are an interdisciplinary field in the study of topics relating to sexual orientation and gender identity usually focusing on lesbian, gay, bisexual, transgender, gender dysphoric, asexual, aromantic, queer, questioning, and intersex people and cultures.

-Originally centered on LGBT history and literary theory, the field has expanded to include the academic study of issues raised in archaeology, sociology, psychiatry, anthropology, the history of science, philosophy, psychology, sexology, political science, ethics, communication, and other fields by an examination of the identity, lives, history, and perception of being queer.
+Originally centered on LGBT history and literary theory, the field has expanded to include the academic study of issues raised in archaeology, sociology, psychiatry, anthropology, the history of science, philosophy, psychology, sexology, political science, ethics, communication, and other fields through an examination of the identity, lives, history, and perception of being queer.
+It challenges concepts such as heteronormativity and gender binary.

 Queer studies is not the same as queer theory, which is an analytical viewpoint within queer studies (centered on literary studies and philosophy) that challenges the existence of "socially constructed" categories of sexual identity.
+In the 21st Century, Queer Studies has evolved to focus on other intersectional categeories that transgress norms, questions forms of normalcy, and include differrent ways of being or seeing in the world.

 Background

 Queer refers to the implicit identity of gender and sex and how it is integrated into individuals' lives.
 It can function as an adjective, verb, or noun.
 In academia, queer has become a mode of analysis recognizing the intersectionality of sex, gender, and sexuality intersecting with aspects of human identity such as class, race, age, and ethnicity.
 Once considered a slur, queer now encompasses inclusivity in the 21st century.
 Some people find that the term "queer studies" is more defining of universal experiences compared to "LGBTQ+ Studies."

 Many topics within queer studies focus on the open possibilities beyond heteronormativity; detailing texts, cultural artifacts produced by queer individuals, as well as expanding beyond into how queer interacts with daily life.

-Though a new discipline, a growing number of colleges have begun offering academic programs on the expansive topics of queer.
+Though a new discipline, a growing number of colleges have begun offering academic programs on the expansive topics of queer, including feminism/feminist geography, cultural studies, methods of research, queer anthropology, and sexuality.
 This has been a trend in higher education since the early 90's.